meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 Then based on the names on the page, we will either search it in the first half or the second.
 At each step we will keep splitting the search space by half.
 Via this approach, we will need to visit $\log_2(n)$ pages in the worst case.
-If the book at 1,024 pages.
-Then the first approach will require us to visit 1000 pages but with binary search approach, we need to only look at 10 pages.
-If the phone book size increased to 2048 pages, the binary search will only require us to look at just ONE additional page.
+For a book that has 1,024 pages, the first approach will require us to visit 1,204 pages but with binary search approach, only 10 pages need to looked at.
+If the phone book size increased to 2,048 pages, the binary search will only require us to look at just 1 additional page.

 #### Binary search algorithm for phone book
 ~~~